Grandfather Mountain Trifecta

 I did not encounter any unusual or really annoying insects on my trip.
 I did not find a tick on me, and I checked often.

-Grandfather Mountain is home to black bears, timber rattlesnakes, and flying squirrels to name a few.
-In adittion, there are a few endangered species that live there like Fir Moss Spider and bog turtle.
+Grandfather Mountain is home to black bears, timber rattlesnakes, and flying squirrels, to name a few.
+In addition, there are a few endangered species that live there, like the Fir Moss Spider and the bog turtle.

 Last Word